-17.1 For applications relating to premises licences and occasional licences, the Board's general policy on the licensed hours for the sale of alcohol for consumption on the premises is: -

-11.00 am to 11.00 pm Monday to Wednesday (inclusive) 11.00 am to 1.00 am Thursday to Saturday (inclusive) 11.00 am to 12.00 midnight on Sunday

-- 17.2 In formulating the on sale policy hours, the Board has taken account of the licensing objectives, Scottish Government Guidance under the Act and the provisions of the Act itself.
+- 17.1 For applications relating to premises licences and occasional licences, the Board's general policy on the licensed hours for the sale of alcohol for consumption on the premises is: - - 11.00 am to 11.00 pm Monday to Wednesday (inclusive) - 11.00 am to 1.00 am Thursday to Saturday (inclusive) - 11.00 am to 12.00 midnight on Sunday - 17.2 In formulating the on sale policy hours, the Board has taken account of the licensing objectives, Scottish Government Guidance under the Act and the provisions of the Act itself.
 The Board recognises that licensing hours are important to individual licensed premises but can have a wider impact for an area.
 Balanced against this, the Board does not wish to unnecessarily inhibit the development of thriving and safe evening and night time local economies, which are important for investment, employment and tourism.
 The Board considers that the on sale policy hours are appropriate for East Lothian and represent a balance between the interests of the public, residents, licensed businesses and patrons of licensed premises. - 17.3 Each application for a premises licence will be assessed on its own merits, against the general on sale policy hours and the appropriateness of the type of activity for which a licence is being sought.
 Where an application received is requesting licensed hours exceeding 14 hours, the Board will require further information for the consideration of such applications and the Board will take into account the effect the granting of such a licence will have on the area. - 17.4 Should an application be received in respect of opening earlier than 11am, the Board will expect the applicant to justify their request and demonstrate measures that promote the five licensing objectives.

-17.5 Applicants seeking licensed hours, which extend after 1.00 am should note that mandatory conditions will be imposed on the licence.
+- 17.5 Applicants seeking licensed hours, which extend after 1.00 am should note that mandatory conditions will be imposed on the licence.
 These mandatory conditions are set out in regulations under the Act.
-The Board will also expect the applicant to justify their request and demonstrate measures that promote the five licensing objectives http://www.legislation.gov.uk/ssi/2007/336/contents/made

-17.6 The Board has an existing practice of allowing longer licensed hours over the festive period.
+The Board will also expect the applicant to justify their request and demonstrate measures that promote the five licensing objectives for late openings. - 17.6 The Board has an existing practice of allowing longer licensed hours over the festive period.
 This only applies to ON-SALES premises.
 The Board's policy is to allow an extension to 2am during the festive period on Christmas Eve, Christmas Day, Boxing Day, New Year's Eve and New Year's Day.
-The Board will make an annual announcement in this regard at its meeting in October.